 An artist hopes to buy the shattered Jeff Koons balloon dog

-An artist in Miami is hoping to buy pieces of Jeff Koons Balloon Dog sculpture that shattered earlier this week.
+An artist in Miami is hoping to buy pieces of Jeff Koons Balloon Dog sculpture that shattered last week.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.